Why is my dog losing its hair?

 Hair loss symptoms in your dog

-The symptoms of hair loss can include your dog’s hair feeling brittle or dry, shedding more hair than normal, and the appearance of bald patches which can be circular or irregularly shaped.
-Hair loss might also be focused on a specific region or generalised across your dog’s whole body.
+The symptoms of hair loss can include your dog’s hair feeling brittle or dry, shedding more hair than normal and the appearance of bald patches, which can be circular or irregularly shaped.
+Hair loss might also be focused on a specific region or generalized across your dog’s whole body.

 Any skin condition your dog has, including eczema or dandruff, can eventually lead to hair loss.
-If your dog is uncomfortable or their skin is causing them distress, they’ll try to alleviate this by scratching, licking and itching themselves.
+If your dog is uncomfortable or their skin is causing them distress, they’ll try to alleviate this by scratching or licking themselves.
 Over time, this can lead to hair loss as specific areas of skin are weakened and their coat pulled out.

 If your dog is experiencing hair loss, it may also be one symptom of a more complex problem.
-Ovarian or testicular tumours, particularly in older dogs, can cause localised hair loss – the tumour secretes hormones which disturbs the natural sexual cycle and growth of healthy hair.
+Ovarian or testicular tumours, particularly in older dogs, can cause localized hair loss – the tumour secretes hormones that disturb the natural sexual cycle and growth of healthy hair.
 Cushing’s disease, a common problem in the dog population, can also cause hair loss.
-This is where a tumour develops which leads to your dog’s adrenal gland producing too much cortisol, resulting in obesity, hair loss, dark patches and several other behavioural symptoms.
+This is where a tumour develops, which leads to your dog’s adrenal gland producing too much cortisol, resulting in obesity, hair loss, dark patches and several other behavioural symptoms.
 Another condition, hypothyroidism – when your dog’s hormone production is underactive – can have hair loss as one of its symptoms.

 Protecting against hair loss

-- Make sure to follow the recommended guidelines for regular, effective treatment against fleas and their eggs
+• Make sure that you follow the recommended guidelines for regular, effective treatment against fleas and their eggs

-- Give your dog a food which is enriched with nutrients to support their skin and hair development, including biotin and high-quality, highly-digestible proteins
+• Give your dog food that is enriched with nutrients to support their skin and hair development, including biotin and high-quality, highly digestible proteins

-It’s important to take your dog to your vet once you’ve noticed any hair loss so they can have a thorough check up and be given the right treatment.
-You can also ask your vet for advice about caring for your dog’s skin and coat at any time.
+It’s important to take your dog to your veterinarian once you’ve noticed any hair loss so they can have a thorough check-up and be given the right treatment.
+You can also ask your veterinarian for advice about caring for your dog’s skin and coat at any time.